 And that’s it!
 You now have a beautiful and unique holiday card.

-The circular DIY Christmas card fits snugly in this envelope, and will surprise and delight your recipient with its unusual shape!
+The circular Christmas card fits snugly in this envelope, and it will surprise and delight any recipient with its unusual shape!

 I am sure that you are being inundated with “holiday this” and “holiday that” right now, but I hope you enjoyed this tutorial all the same!
 Giving yourself a creative project to make can serve as a really important respite, especially around this time of year.
 So: when you’ve had it up to *here* with holiday shopping and you’re stressed that the house isn’t ready for your guests, drop everything and pick up your paintbrush.
 You’ll be glad you did!